 - Multi–party system.
 People can organize themselves into parties within EFSM states or across the whole EFSM.

 - Electoral system for the EFSM.
-Proportional representation system in place to select candidates.
-Two Rounds System (TRS) ensuring that each candidate gets at least 50% of the votes plus 1.
+Proportional representation system is in place to select candidates.
+Two Rounds System (TRS) ensures that each candidate gets at least 50% of the votes plus 1.